 - Improvise with greater ease and confidence

-- show a working understanding of the jazz and pop idiom.
+- show a working understanding of the jazz idiom.

 What level is the course and do I need any particular skills?

-This course is ideal if you have successfully completed Sax 3 or a previous edition of Sax 4, or can show an equivalent level of competence on your instrument and musical experience.
+This course is ideal if you have completed Sax 4A, or can show an equivalent level of competence on your instrument and musical experience.

 You should be able to play all major and relative minor scales and arpeggios, keep time well, and read music in all common time signatures.
-Experience of playing across the VI II V I sequence is desirable.
+Some experience of playing across the VI II V I sequence is desirable.

 How will I be taught, and will there be any work outside the class?